-With summer quickly approaching, I am getting many questions about preserving healthy sleep habits for little ones during travel.
-Before I share my top 5 tips, one thing to keep in mind is that with all transition, it is important to stay patient.
+One of the top questions I get is for tips for traveling with littles and not having sleep get derailed.
+Today I am going to share my top 5 tips for traveling with littles, but before I do, there is one thing I want to have you keep in mind.
+With all transitions, it is important to stay patient.
 Traveling can be a tough adjustment, for both adults and children.
-It is very exciting for little ones, but all the new sights, sounds and experiences can be overstimulating.
+It is very exciting for little ones,.
+All this excitement plus new sights, sounds and experiences can be overstimulating.
 Adding to that, your children will likely have disrupted sleep on the travel days with early mornings and missed naps.
 Plan on it taking 2-3 days for your children to adjust to their new surroundings and schedule while traveling.

 1) BEDTIME & ROUTINE: arrive before your children’s bedtime so you can start your vacation off right.
 You’ll want to preserve their bedtime routine while on vacation, including baths, stories, songs and snuggles.
 Then put them to bed at their normal time on the first night so they have the best opportunity to get a good first night’s rest.